These maps are visuals that show an inventory of the potential capacity for select renewable energy resource across

 at least 400-100 kilometers away.
 These include natural gas to heat our home and electricity to power our homes.
 The

-renewable energy sources, including solar, wind, hydro (run-of-river), sewage heat recovery, and bioenergy.
-The selection
+various renewable energy sources, including solar, wind, hydro (run-of-river), sewage heat recovery, and bioenergy.

-of maps does not reflect constrains of economic viability, social acceptability or current regulations.
-Existing data
+The selection of maps does not reflect constrains of economic viability, social acceptability or current regulations.

-from various sources are analyzed and mapped using new techniques suitable to communicating energy resources at a regional
+Existing data from various sources are analyzed and mapped using new techniques suitable to communicating energy resources

 90%) from Hydroelectric dams in southeastern and central BC.
 This hydroelectricity is supplemented by natural gas electricity